ml5js/ml5-website-v02-docsify/docs/reference/feature-extractor.md

 - 🎨 **switch the visuals in your sketch** when you strike different poses, or
 - 🔊 **control the volume of a sound** by raising and lowering your hand in front of the webcam.

-The ml5.js FeatureExtractor is built on top of [MobileNet](https://arxiv.org/abs/1704.04861), a model pre-trained on millions of images to recognize objects.
-FeatureExtractor exposes the output before MobileNet’s final classification layer as a **[feature](/learn/ml5-glossary?id=feature)** — a compact list of numbers that represents what the model has detected in the image.
+The ml5.js Feature Extractor is built on top of [MobileNet](https://arxiv.org/abs/1704.04861), a model pre-trained on millions of images to recognize objects.
+Feature Extractor exposes the output before MobileNet’s final classification layer as a **[feature](/learn/ml5-glossary?id=feature)** — a compact list of numbers that represents what the model has detected in the image.

 Because these features already encode rich visual information, you can build your own **[classification](/learn/ml5-glossary?id=classification)** or **[regression](/learn/ml5-glossary?id=regression-analysis)** model on top of them with only a small amount of training data.